 A bug out bag’s what you grab when you need to take off at a moment’s notice.
 It’s filled with enough items to keep you alive for 72 hours or until you reach your bug out location.

 On the other hand, a get home bag’s designed to…well…help you get home to your family and stockpile when S hits the fan.
 In many ways, the two are similar.
 The main difference is that the get home bag’s obviously kept out of the home.

-Now that we’ve got that outta the way, here’s a list of the basics to pack in a survival backpack:
+Now that we’ve got that out of the way, here’s a list of basic emergency essentials to pack:

 - Water: Keep a water bottle in each bag.
 Throw in some water purification tablets and a portable water filter in case you need to be creative with getting water.